 If a TDM Monitoring Report shows that the Petitioner/Project exceeded the Maximum Trip Count, the Petitioner shall be required to invest funds into implementation of its TDM Work Plan as follows:

-The Petitioner shall spend the TDM Investment Amount of $1,500,000.00 in implementing its TDM Work Plan during the 12 month period following submission of the TDM Monitoring Report where the Maximum Trip Count was exceeded.
+The Petitioner shall spend the TDM Investment Amount of $1,500,000.00 in implementing its TDM Work Plan during the twelve (12) month period following submission of the TDM Work Plan where the Maximum Trip Count was exceeded.
 The TDM Investment Amount shall be adjusted annually from the date of commencement of Petitioner’s trip reduction obligation based upon the Consumer Price Index.

 In addition to the TDM Investment Amount, during the same time period the Petitioner shall also expend an Additional Investment Amount which shall be calculated as a percentage of the TDM Investment Amount (adjusted per the CPI) equal to the percentage of trips reported over the Maximum Trip Count.